kasperschipper/stalkeranomaly_mods/repairtweaks/readme.md

 of the universal or specific cleaning kit (the best type of repair kit) you _need_ do to part replacement.

 Finally, did some QoL changes where certain repair items have more uses, at a (nearly) 1-1 balance of higher cost.
 I didn't feel like buying 3x files every time when I could just buy one with more uses at a higher price.
+I do like how the multitool works.
-I still feel like files, ramrods etc are relatively cheap with these changes.
+I feel with these changes files, ramrods etc are still relatively cheap.

-The details:
+## The details
-- Increased uses for all big toolkits from 4 to 25.
+- Increased uses for all big toolkits from 4 to 25
-- Roughly doubled prices for all big toolkits.
+- Roughly doubled prices for all big toolkits
 - Set min repair condition for big toolkits to 99%
 - Set some repair items uses from 2 to 5, increased cost (roughly) by 150%